NetSuite, Implementation, Data Migration

 5. Validate the imported purchase orders between QuickBooks and NetSuite

 After the import completes, verify that purchase order lines were imported correctly.
-Create a saved search for the purchase orders you created in NetSuite and compare the results to the QuickBooks export used in step 1.
+Create a saved search for the purchase orders you created in NetSuite, and compare the results with the QuickBooks export from step 1.

 To create the saved search: